Enhanced the checkout experience

 First approach

 As this is a new challenge for everyone in the team.
-Without 100% clear business requirements and principles, my goal in this conceptualization phase was to conduct competitor research to get first-hand user feedback and gather business perspective by doing stakeholder interviews and translating the existing research takeaways into actions and then team up with the design lead and product manager to workshop what hadn't yet been done, focusing on and exploring the next step and approach.
+My goal in this conceptualization phase was to conduct competitor research to get first-hand user feedback and gather business perspective by doing stakeholder interviews and translating the existing research takeaways into actions and then team up with the design lead and product manager to workshop what hadn't yet been done, focusing on and exploring the next step and approach.

 Competitors' key checkout features